TheLucasMoore/thelucasmoore.github.io/_posts/2016-09-01-Building-An-Anagram-API.markdown

 # Set Up, Testing

 1. Run `bundle` to install the dependencies
 2. Be sure the Postgres is running.
 Then run `rake db:create`, `rake db:migrate` and (optionally) `rake db:seed`.
 Note that seeding 200,000+ words take a very long time.
 It's intentionally designed to run in production, which took place in the background.
-The tests of the API functionality will work with or without the seeding.
+The tests of the API functionality will work with or without the seeding the development environment.
 3. `thin start` will serve up the API and front end at `localhost:3000`.
 The server must be running for the tests to pass.
-4. `ruby run_tests.rb` during development to ensure you haven't broken the core functionality or model validations.
+4. Run `ruby run_tests.rb` during development to ensure you haven't broken the core functionality or model validations.

-## Interacting with the Local API
+# Interacting with the Local API

 These commands will show you how the API works locally.